grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/HelmTests.md

 Note that in order for this to work, the credentials for each data source needs the ability to query data.
 For example, if sending data to Grafana Cloud, some
 [Access Policy Tokens](https://grafana.com/docs/grafana-cloud/account-management/authentication-and-permissions/access-policies/)
 do not contain the `<dataType>:read` scope for reading data from the data source.
-You will either need to grant that scope, or create new tokens with that scope.
+You must either grant that scope, or create new tokens with that scope.

 ### Default queries